oracle/terraform-provider-oci/docs/examples/storage/object/README.md

     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***
 ## Creating buckets
-This example creates a single bucket inside a comparment
+This example creates a single bucket inside a compartment

 ### Using this example
 * Update env-vars with the required information.
 Most examples use the same set of environment variables so you only need to do this once.